 For the month where we 'Go Blue' to raise awareness for autism, the Vuly team member for community engagement, Davinder, was lucky enough to catch up with Autism Queensland CEO – Rod Cameron.
 Rod spoke about the tremendous benefits that trampolines have for these kids.
 Their new Lift Pro joins the existing Thunder Pro at Sunnybank Hills and will be a crucial component of both therapy and play for children like Zander and Benjamin (pictured).

 Earlier, members of the Vuly team also installed a Lift into the incredible Mackenzie State Special School.
 Together with Federal Member for Bonner, Ross Vasta, Davinder presented the new trampoline to the school's principal, Terry Foster.
-This was a great opportunity to discuss development and how active play – especially on equipment, like trampolines – can be incorporated into the learning process.
+This was a great opportunity to discuss the development and how active play – especially on equipment, like trampolines – can be incorporated into the learning process.

 These details weren't of much interest to the kids, though.
 Before long, we had a crowd who were just eager to try out their new trampoline for fun!
 As with Autism Queensland, this was also a great opportunity to speak to a member of the Government on the NDIS and how the scheme works to improve the lives of those with disabilities.